-If the Center for Student Leadership & Involvement and/or the College is presented with information where a chapter's perceived non-compliance with college policies may be questioned, it is the requirement of the College to investigate all reports.
-The Center for Student Leadership & Involvement and/or the College may respond to this information in a number of ways, including, but not limited to, an informal inquiry process, a conduct hearing, and/or legal action.
+If the Center for Student Leadership & Involvement and/or the University is presented with information where a chapter's perceived non-compliance with university policies may be questioned, it is the requirement of the university to investigate all reports.
+The Center for Student Leadership & Involvement and/or the university may respond to this information in several ways, including, but not limited to, an informal inquiry process, a conduct hearing, and/or legal action.